viveknathani/viveknathani.github.io/src/static/markdown/blog/sharing-data-in-rust.md

 Atomics avoid the overhead of a `Mutex` or a context switch because they operate at the hardware level, ensuring synchronization without blocking.

 Common usecases: Keeping a global counter, toggling a flag, or accessing a single value across threads.

+### if you think of the flow of your data like a river
+Channels are one of the most idiomatic ways to share data between threads in Rust.
+They allow safe, synchronized, and structured communication by transferring ownership of data from one thread to another.
+The standard library provides multi-producer, single-consumer channels (mpsc).
+You can create a channel with `std::sync::mpsc::channel()` which returns a `(Sender, Receiver)` pair.
+Threads can send data using the Sender and receive data using the Receiver.